 A gel image must be submitted along with all DNA samples.
 The gel must contain a size ladder, which should have an upper marker greater than or equal to 40 kbp (e.g. NEB 1 kb Extended DNA Ladder or Invitrogen 1 Kb DNA Extension Ladder).
 The gel should be run slowly and sufficiently long so that it will be possible to determine if any sheared DNA exists in the sample.
 The existence of sheared DNA is an indicator that even the HMW DNA in the sample contains too much damage that will not be corrected by enzymatic nick repair.

-Unfortunately, DNA samples can still sequence poorly even if they have good 260/280 and 260/230 ratios.
-This is true for Pac Bio sequencing as well.
+Experience indicates that good 260/280 and 260/230 ratios do not guarantee that a DNA sample is truly pure.
 A second measure of DNA purity that is often used for long read sequencing is a comparison between the sample concentration as determined by fluorometric (e.g. Qubit) and UV-based (e.g. Nanodrop) assays.
 If the UV-based concentration is 150% or greater than the fluorometric assay, additional steps should be taken to clean up the sample.
-If after additional clean up, the UV-based concentration remains more than 150% of the fluorometric assay, the sample will be unlikely to yield a good quality library.
+The best sequencing results are obtained from DNA samples where the UV-based concentration is less than 150% of the fluorometric-based concentration.

 Sample Mass and Concentration Requirements